The Atacama Cosmology Telescope: stellar mass growth in massive galaxy clusters from DR5 over the past 7 billion years: DISCUSSION

 \subsection{Evolution of galaxy stellar mass content in clusters}

 In Section \ref{subsec:ClusterMass}, we presented the scaling relationship between cluster stellar mass ($M^{\mathrm{cg}}_*$) and cluster mass ($M_{\mathrm{200m}}$) for each redshift bin (see Table \ref{tab:SMvsCM_table} and Fig. \ref{fig:SMvsCM}).
 The evidence of a sub-linear slope ($b <1$) at low-$z$ ($z < 0.3$) suggests that as halo mass increases, star formation efficiency decreases.
 A sub-linear slope for the cluster stellar mass and halo mass relationship has also been reported in the literature (e.g., \citealp{Lin_2004}; \citealp{Kravtsov2018}).
 For example, \cite{Kravtsov2018} found that the stellar mass of cluster galaxies correlates with halo mass ($M_{\mathrm{500}}$) with a sub-linear slope of $\sim 0.6 \pm 0.1$.
 We present the redshift evolution of $b$ in Fig. \ref{fig:slopevsz}.

-We find a $< 1\sigma$ difference between our power-law slope and the slope ($b = 1.07$) predicted by \cite{Ahad2021} at $z \sim 0.6$. \cite{Ahad2021} have also predicted a sub-linear power-law slope of $b = 0.77$ at $z \sim 1$, to which we can extrapolate our slope values.
+Our next step is to use the information from the $M^{\rm{cg}}_*$ - $M_{\rm{200m}}$ relationship to study the stellar content contributions from cluster members towards the total mass budget of galaxy clusters.